 As mentioned above, John has lived two lives.
 His renegade cowboy roots led him often into adventure, fiction and screenplay writing, along with a lot of song-writing and a great deal of exploration and fun - while his psychologist passions inspired experimentation and development of self-therapy programs.
 But always, he kept on writing.

 In retrospect, he says that all his therapy work and seemingly-crazy adventures were essential research for his ongoing fiction and screenplay writing.
 He also sees his current ghostwriting and author coaching as part of this broader exploration of human nature.

 Following two early growthful marriages, John is happily married for the long-term and has three grown sons, Shon, Kibo and Jesse.
-After living in California, Arizona, New Jersey, Germany, Switzerland, New Mexico and Kauai, John and Birgitta settled in Santa Cruz ten years ago.
+After living in California, Arizona, South Africa, New Jersey, Germany, Switzerland, New Mexico, Guatemala and Kauai, John and Birgitta settled in Santa Cruz ten years ago.

-During the past decade John has envisioned, written and now published 5 new suspense/mystery/thriller novels and film properties, which represent the culmination of his literary work.
-He has also helped over a dozen new authors complete and publish their books, and finds this service highly satisfying.
+During the past decade John has envisioned, written and now published 5 new suspense/mystery/thriller novels and film properties which represent the culmination of his literary work.
+He has also helped dozens of new authors complete and publish their books, and he finds this author-support service highly satisfying.
 John's other passions include song-writing, photo-art, gardening, cooking, partying, exploring, and meditating - and not necessarily in that order.